Join our Mobile Early Access Program

 COMING SOON

-PHP and your Laravel application will be configured to work with the time zone that the device is configured to use.
+PHP and your Laravel application are configured to work with the time zone that the device reports it is currently operating in.

 This means that, for the most part, any dates and times your show will already be in the appropriate time zone for the user without having to ask your users to manually select their current time zone.